 Pro Tips for Shooting Epic Low Light Action Footage

-- Go Manual: Don’t be afraid to switch to Pro or Manual mode.
-Lock your ISO at a reasonable level (e.g., 800 or 1600) to control the amount of noise, and slow down your shutter speed (e.g., 1/30 or 1/60) to let more light in.
+- Go Manual: Switch to Pro or Manual mode.
+Lock your ISO at a reasonable level (e.g., 800 or 1600) to manage noise, and slow down your shutter speed (e.g., 1/30 or 1/60) to allow more light in.

 “The physics of light capture will always favor a larger sensor.
 The recent introduction of 1/1.3-inch sensors into action cameras is the single biggest hardware leap for low-light performance we’ve seen in the last decade.” – Dr. Evan Marlowe, Optical Systems Engineer.